eslint/markdown/docs/rules/require-alt-text.md

 This rule warns when it finds images that either don't have alternative text or have only whitespace as alternative text.

-The rule does not warn when:
+This rule does not warn when:
 - An HTML image has an empty alt attribute (`alt=""`)
 - An HTML image has the `aria-hidden="true"` attribute